Banking regulators give update on liquidity risk management

 #

-Financial services Liquidity
+Risk consulting Financial services Specialty finance Liquidity

 In a recent webcast update for banks, the Federal Reserve Board of Governors, the Office of the Comptroller of the Currency and the Federal Deposit Insurance Corp. focused on the importance of liquidity risk management, the technological impact of bank deposit outflows and numerous other issues highlighted by the bank failures earlier this year.